CarInsurance.com Insights

 Will I face penalties if I turn in a tag from a vehicle with lapsed insurance but have insured another vehicle?
-If you’re wondering about the consequences, it’s important to know that if your old tag remained active after your insurance lapsed, there’s a risk that your state’s DMV may impose penalties when they discover the gap in coverage.
-In many states, vehicles must carry continuous insurance if the registration and tags are still valid, and a failure to do so can result in fines or a suspension of your registration privileges.
+If you’re wondering about the consequences, it’s essential to understand that if your old tag remained active after your insurance lapsed, there’s a risk that the DMV may impose penalties when they discover the insurance coverage gap.

 Turning in your old tag could trigger a review of your coverage history and lead to penalties if your DMV sees that the vehicle was effectively uninsured for an extended period.